06 Sep BackupAssist and Wasabi Cloud Storage for MSP’s

 Give the policy a name which will help you identify it as being for this customer eg. bloggs-company and copy and paste the following policy:-

-Next, you’ll need to create a ‘User’ account for your customer to generate a unique Access Key for them along with assigning the new policy you’ve just created, to the user.
+This will generate a unique Access Key for the customer to use along with assigning the new policy you’ve just created.

 Note: You’ll only be giving this user programmatic access:-